-I have high expectations for each and every student in my class.
 Students must be respectful, responsible and honest.
-Every effort will be made to provide a professional, safe and successful Personalized Learning Environment.
+Every effort will be made to provide a professional, safe and successful PLE [Personalized Learning Environment.]
 Students who choose to disrupt their own or any other student's learning environment will be subject to disciplinary action.

-• Grades:
+Grades:

 Grades are earned according to proficiency of materials mastered.
 Students are expected to earnestly complete every assignment.
-All teachers at Holston Middle School will be working on equitable grading practices for the 2021-2022 school year.
-We will have two reporting categories: daily grades and TNReady.
+We will have two reporting categories: daily grades (formative) and TNReady (summative).
 Daily grades will make up 90% of a student's grade.
 The TNReady assessment will make up 10% of a student's grade (unless noted otherwise).